Skip to main content

 Reading workflow: NotebookLM (free) for PDF Q&A Synthesis: Atlas to connect across courses and semesters Notes: Notion or Atlas (Atlas if synthesis matters more, Notion if logistics matter more) Recall: Anki or Quizlet for any vocabulary

-If your major involves connecting ideas across many sources, humanities, social science, pre-law, anything thesis-bound, try Atlas free and load a semester's readings into one workspace.
+If your major involves connecting ideas across many sources, humanities, social science, pre-law, anything thesis-bound, try Atlas and load a semester's readings into one workspace.

 What Most Students Get Wrong